ZohraBoukhatem/dragon-pong/README.md

 # Description
 A this simple "tennis like" game with two players and a (dragon)ball.
-The goal is to prgisotect the wall behind you and defeat your opponent by making the opponent miss the ball.
+The goal is to protect the wall behind you and defeat your opponent by making the opponent miss the ball.

 # How to play
 - move player1 with the 'w' and 's' keys,